fastapi/sqlmodel/docs/tutorial/insert.md

 ///

-You can now put it in a `app.py` file and run it with Python.
+You can now put it in an `app.py` file and run it with Python.
 And you will see an output like the one shown above.

 After that, if you open the database with **DB Browser for SQLite**, you will see the data you just created in the <kbd>Browse Data</kbd> tab: